Jesusprzr/Making-Of-A-Data-Scientist/Documentation - Supplemental Content/IBM Data Science Specialization/What is Data Science?/Week 3.md

 Communication skills are equally as important, just imagine you found a new insight, discovered the reason of a problem and/or its solution, or had an unexpected outcome and now you need to communicate it to your client, boss, etc. The ability to communicate it on a compelling and understandable way that gets them pumped and inspired to work on it is equally as important.

+D.S.
+Applications vary from medical research, augmented reality, geographical distributions, search engines, recommendation systems, etc.

+The story of the father and the pregnant daughter recommendations.

+**All models are wrong, they are usefull but they are wrong.** <- yah know, the free lunch theorem

+But all the models, experiments, analysis, and algorithms (if used ethically and correctly) are allowing us to create a better world.

+**The final deliverable**
+The ultimate purpose of analytics is to communicate findings to the concerned who might use these insights to formulate policy or strategy.
+Analytics summarize findings in tables and plots.
+Use those insights to build the narrative to communicate the findings is part of the D.S.
+Work.
+This is why before starting your analysis you should know the scope of the final delivery -> Deliverate the key message and then look for the data and analytics you need to make that the case. **The initial planning and conceptualization are extremely important for producing a senseful and compelling document.**

+# The Report Structure